-- 1. Explain materials and behavior of formwork - 2.
-Discuss the design of foundation, wall and column formwork - 3.
-Describe the design the formwork for beam, slab, bridges and special structures - 4.
+- 1. Extend a materials and behavior of formwork - 2.
+Illustrate the design of foundation, wall and column formwork - 3.
+Describe the design the formwork for beam, sLaboratory, bridges and special structures - 4.
 Demonstrate the design of Flying Formwork slipform techniques - 5.
-Discuss the design of formwork for supports Scaffolds and precast concrete
+Examine the design of formwork for supports Scaffolds and precast concrete